terragraph/terragraph-planner/docs/runbook/Input_Files.md

    `DEFAULT_POP_HEIGHT_ON_POLE`, `DEFAULT_DN_HEIGHT_ON_POLE`, or
    `DEFAULT_CN_HEIGHT_ON_POLE` to get the altitude based on the location type and site type.
-5. If the altitude of a placemark is provided and altitude mode is absolute, the altitude is considered as the absolute altitude over mean sea level; if the altitude of a placemark is provided and altitude mode is relativeToGround, the altitude is considered as the relative height to the surface (DSM).
-   Otherwise, the planner will infer the altitude using the default.
+5. If the altitude of a placemark is provided and the altitude mode is absolute, the altitude is considered as the absolute altitude over mean sea level; if the altitude of a placemark is provided and the altitude mode is relativeToGround, the altitude is considered as the relative height to the surface (DSM).
+Otherwise, the planner will infer the altitude using the defaults.

 **CSV**

-1. Only latitude and longitutde columns are required.
-The same rule as that in KML/KMZ to infer the altitude is used.
-If the `site_type` is not provided for user input site file, the sites are considered as POP by default.
+1. Only latitude and longitude columns are required.
+The same rules as those in KML/KMZ are used to infer the altitude.
+If the `site_type` is not provided for the user input site file, the site is considered a POP by default.
-2. Extra attributes of each site are welcomed, see the next subsection for more details.

 **Site Attributes**

-The following table describes all the different attributes used in User Input.
+Extra attributes can be specified via data fields for KML/KMZ input and columns for CSV input.
+The following table describes all the possible attributes.

 | Attribute             | Acceptable Names                                                                                                                                                                                                      |
 | --------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |